 - Pearly Lacewings

-Similar to pied, the term pearl denotes to a type of pattern seen in cockatiels.
-This mutation often results in these parrots developing a lace of pattern (white or yellow) around the back, tail, and wing feathers.
+Similar to pied, the term pearl denotes to a type of pattern.
+This mutation often results in these birds developing a lace of pattern (white or yellow) around the back, tail, and wing feathers.

 The cinnamon mutation seen in cockatiels is actually pretty to understand.
 To put simply, these tiels tend to inherit a slightly brown, cinnamon color.
 For example, a cinnamon cockatiel will have slightly faded brownish/orange cheeks as opposed to bright orange!

 5 Facts You Need to Know About these Types of Pet Birds